Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 For the editable install, SciPy is installed directly in its own project folder, and the shared library and the relevant extension modules were all being installed next to each other in `~/scipy/scipy/special`.
 For the `dev.py` workflow, SciPy is installed elsewhere.
 Since I didn't specify where to install the shared library, it got put in the wrong place.
-It turned out what I had to do was configure the `install_dir` in `meson` like this:
+It turned out what I had to do was configure the `install_dir` in Meson like this:

 ```
 sf_error_state_lib = shared_library('sf_error_state', # Name of the library